 Below are the numbers from the 2010 census for Oregon:

 - Oregon Population 3,844,195 live in Oregon as of July 1, 2010.
 This represents a 12% gain from the 2000 census.

 - Households 614,568 total households.
-63.7% of the households are family households and 36.3% are nonfamily households.
-49.8% are married couples with a family and 9.8% are female householder with no husband present.
+63.7% of the households are family households, and 36.3% are nonfamily households.
+49.8% are married couples with a family, and 9.8% are a female householder with no husband present.

 - Race/Ethnicity 80.5% are whites; 2.9% black; 0.9% are American Indian or Alaska Native; 4.9% are Asian, 0.3% are Native Hawaiian and other Pacific Islander, 4.1% are some other race, 3.3% are two or more races.
 The Hispanic or Latino make up 8% of the total population.